 October 15, 2020 - Take the Time to Get to Know Me: Modern Day Methods for Engaging and Retaining Youth (AIDS 2020)

-At the AIDS 2020 (virtual) Conference, Daniel Rodriguez and Ron Smalls, members of the ATN-YEAH (ATN Youth Experts and Advocates for Health) presented an on-demand session, "Take the Time to Get to Know Me: Modern Day Methods for Engaging and Retaining Youth."
+At the AIDS 2020 (virtual) Conference, Daniel Rodriguez and Ron Smalls, members of the ATN Executive Committee, presented an on-demand session, "Take the Time to Get to Know Me: Modern Day Methods for Engaging and Retaining Youth."
 You can watch the full on-demand video from the session, and see a text transcript below the video.
 Press play below.
-More about the ATN-YEAH can be found here.

 Video transcript begins: